jasonking3/virl-howtos/virl2-sdwan-devops/virl2-sdwan-devops.md

 In the top right, click Tools -> Node and Image Definitions.
 Scroll down to the Nodes category.
 You will be prompted to import a definition.
 Click Browse and select each file provided in the "Node Definitions" folder.

 ## Image Upload and Definitions
-In the top right, click Tools -> Node and Image Definitions.
-Click Manage Uploaded Images.
-Click Browse and upload an image for each of the following:
+In the top right, click 'Tools' -> 'Node and Image Definitions.'
+Click 'Manage Uploaded Images'.
+Click 'Browse' and upload an image for each of the following:
 - viptela-edge-19.2.1-genericx86-64.qcow2
 - viptela-smart-19.2.1-genericx86-64.qcow2
 - viptela-vmanage-19.2.1-genericx86-64.qcow2